 When a patient is not happy with the results from a prior rhinoplasty, it is more important than ever to seek out an experienced surgeon.
 In revision rhinoplasty, usually the most important underlying goal is to restore structural support to the nose through an open approach.
 Note that in some cases, when limited work needs to be done, it is possible to achieve a sufficient cosmetic improvement with small incisions and no need to use an open approach.
 Cartilage from the septum and/or ear may need to be used to restore the natural anatomy of the nose, allowing for an aesthetic long term result.

 When deciding on a rhinoplasty surgeon, looking at before and after pictures is one of the first things you should do.
-Check out these before and after videos of Dr. Epstein’s rhinoplasty patients.
-Dr. Epstein prefers the open rhinoplasty technique.
+Check out these before and after videos of Dr. Bared’s rhinoplasty patients.
+Dr. Bared prefers the open rhinoplasty technique.
 He feels it gives him better visibility of the nose’s structure and maintains stability in the nose tip for long-lasting results.
 Discuss your rhinoplasty goals with the Miami rhinoplasty surgeon by calling his office at (305) 666-5884.